jinwoov/Ops401/Reading-notes/reading2.md

 - Challenges facing security operation centers
     - Increased volumes of security alerts - requires a significant amount of an analysts time.
     - Management of many security tools- SOC can use more than 20 tools and it can be hard to keep track of and control individually making it important to have a central source and a single platform
     - Resource allocation - staffing or lack of qualified individuals is an issue.
 Organization may decide to outsource, however, the issue of greater vulnerability that comes with remote working conditions arises.
+Some organization uses MSSP to help them with their SOC services via outsourcing.
+- 5 Steps to setting up your first SOC
+    1. Ensure everyone understands what the SOC does
+        - SOC checks endpoints and the network of the organization, and isolates and addresses possible security issues
+    2. Provides Infrastructure for your SOC
+        - Without proper tools given to SOC team, team is bound to fail
+    3. Find the right people
+    4. Have an incident response plan ready
+    5. Defend
+- 3 Security Operations center best practices
+    -